 Eat Like a Local´s approach on responsible tourism made us the only Mexican food tour company featured in The New York Times.
-If you like me, HATE TOURS.
-Come with us and discover why Huffingtonpost named us the Number 1 reason to come to Mexico City.
+If you like me, HATE TOURS. come with us and take a tour you´ll actually LOVE.
+Book now and discover why Huffingtonpost named us the Number 1 reason to come to Mexico City.

 WHY CHOOSE EAT LIKE A LOCAL?